qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/core/environment.rst

 ::

   qx.core.Environment.selectAsync("myapp.key", {
-    "value" : function() {
+    "value" : function(result) {
       // callback value 1
     },
-    "default" : function() {
+    "default" : function(result) {
       // catch all callback
     }
   }, context)

 In case of an asynchronous select the type of the values has to be a function, which will be called as soon as the key value is available.
 Again, you can provide a *"default"* case.
+As with the callbacks usef for *.getAsync*, the callbeacks used with the *.selectAsync* will also get the result as parameter, which could be very handy especially in the *"default"* case.

 .. _pages/core/environment#caching: